pwrlabs/pwrlabs-docs/docs/developers/building-dapps/building-your-first-dapp.md

 </TabItem>
 </Tabs>

+> **NOTE**: Rust developers will face some issues with file formatting compared to other languages, you can check out [this project on Github](https://github.com/keep-pwr-strong/rust-dapps/tree/main/message_dapp).

 ## Step 2: ENV setup to load the wallet

 Create a `.env` file in your project folder and add your wallet's **`PRIVATE_KEY`** in the file.